MintTee/Stockpile/README.md

 - **Flexible and Expandable:** Easily add and remove inventories to be part of your storage and define custom inventory groups to suit your needs.
 - **Efficient:** Uses storage space in the most efficient way possible, always trying to stack items together.
 - **NBT Support:** Filter searches and item transfers using regex searches in NBT data.
+- **Large Capacity** Stockpile can handle up to 500k items in storage. *Working on increasing the capacity*.
 - **Easy-to-Use API:** The API is comprehensive and can be called from any other computer, such as a frontend GUI client, automation programs like SIGILS, etc.

 ## Installation

-In a Computer Craft computer, basic or advanced, type ```wget run https://raw.githubusercontent.com/MintTee/Stockpile/refs/heads/main/src/installer.lua```
+In a Computer Craft computer, basic or advanced, type `wget run https://raw.githubusercontent.com/MintTee/Stockpile/refs/heads/main/src/installer.lua`

 If you encounter any issues during the installation process, please report it.